-To date, virtually all drill holes at Money Knob have been drilled in a northerly direction at an inclination of 50 degrees in order to best intercept the south dipping structures and mineralized zones as close to perpendicular as possible.
+To date, virtually all drill holes at Money Knob have been drilled in a northerly direction at an inclination of -50 degrees in order to best intercept the south dipping structures and mineralized zones as close to perpendicular as possible.
 A few holes have been drilled in other directions as described above.
 Most holes have been spaced at 75m along lines 75m apart.
 A few holes are more closely spaced.
 Surveys of the holes show that with depth, holes steepen 10-20 degrees depending upon the length.
 Most holes have been drilled to depths of 250-300m.

 Diamond drill core is recovered using triple tube techniques to ensure good recovery and confidence in core orientation.
 Recovery is excellent being greater than 95% over the course of the entire program.

 The core is oriented using the ACT system and/or the EZ Mark tool.
 Core is marked so that a continuous line is located along the base of the core as long as core pieces can be matched continuously from the marked top of the run.
 Subsequent runs are matched also.
 Oriented core is important for recovery of structural, vein, and contact orientation information and is essential for interpreting fault and dike orientations on sections.

-After marking the core for its orientation, the drill core is placed as an entire run in a case of prepared PVC pipe and sealed until opened by core loggers at ITH's core shed.
-This custom procedure has been implemented to assure minimal breakage or crumbling of core between retrieval from the hole and transfer to boxes by the logging geologist.
+Currently, core is reviewed, marked for orientation, and 'quick-logged' at the drill rig prior to transporting it to ITH's core shed for logging.
+This is a relatively new procedure and has been in place since August, 2009.
+In the past, core would be marked for orientation and then placed as an entire run in a case of prepared PVC pipe and sealed until opened by core loggers at ITH's core shed.
+This custom procedure was implemented to assure minimal breakage or crumbling of core between retrieval from the hole and transfer to boxes by the logging geologist.
 Core is cleaned, measured, marked, labelled, and logged by contract geologists from Northern Associates, Inc.

 Reverse circulation holes are bored and cased for the upper 0-30m to prevent downhole contamination and to help keep the hole open for ease of drilling at greater depths.
 Recovery of sample material from RC holes is done via a cyclone and dry or wet splitter according to conditions.
-Sample chips are split into 3 recovery points (Figure 11.3): one is the interval sample, the second is an equivalent split "met" sample, and the third smaller split is used to collect chips for logging purposes.
+Sample chips are split into 3 recovery points (Figure 11.3): one is the interval sample, the second is an equivalent split "met" sample, and a third smaller split is used to collect chips for logging purposes.
 These chips are placed in standard chip trays.
 Samples are collected in porous polybags that allow retention of sample material and evaporative seepage of water from the sample.